AI-Ned/SmartGarden/README.md

 ## Requirements.

 * In order to successfully run an influxdb3 Core database is required to store the data.
 The connection details can entered via the Settings.yml file.
-* AI intergration is also a possibiliy, there is an integration built with Ollama API, the connection and model detail can be entered via the settings.yml file.
+* AI intergration is also a possibility, there is an integration built with Ollama API, the connection and model detail can be entered via the settings.yml file.